 - Early in the PG, 3rd semester, students will be asked to submit a list of two proposed subjects of research in order of preference. - These must be on two separate subjects of examination, sufficiently differentiated from each other.
-While every effort will be made to accommodate your first choice, this cannot be guaranteed, as the effort of the department is to distribute supervision evenly among faculty. - When submitting your list of proposed topics of research, please ensure the subjects are defined with sufficient clarity and that the two proposed topics are accompanied by a brief description of the primary and secondary sources you will propose consulting. - Please note that you are to indicate preferred topics of research, NOT to choose supervisors. - One week after the submission of the choices of research topics, the department will announce a list of the supervisors assigned to each student. - In some cases, if deemed either appropriate or necessary, student projects may be assigned joint supervisors. - No switching of supervisors will be permitted, except with the express permission of the department's MA Dissertation Co-ordinator. - Please note that the supervisor's role is to serve as a guide; the dissertation is your own independent project.
-This means that it is you who must frame your own hypotheses, research the subject accordingly, craft your own argument, and write it. - Students must, however, consult their respective dissertation supervisors regularly.
-Weekly two-hour slots are posted on the department's time table. - Please note that in the fourth semester, while your supervisor will be reading drafts of your chapters, there will be only one reading of each of these.
+While every effort will be made to accommodate your first choice, this cannot be guaranteed, as the effort of the department is to distribute supervision evenly among faculty. - When submitting your list of proposed topics of research, please ensure the subjects are defined with sufficient clarity and that the two proposed topics are accompanied by a brief description of the primary and secondary sources you will propose consulting. - Please note that you are to indicate preferred topics of research, NOT to choose supervisors. - As soon as possible after the submission of the choices of research topics, the department will announce a list of the supervisors assigned to each student.

+- In some cases, if deemed either appropriate or necessary, student projects may be assigned joint supervisors. - No switching of supervisors will be permitted barring exceptional circumstances and then only with the express permission of the department's MA Dissertation Co-ordinator. - Please note that the supervisor's role is to serve as a guide; the dissertation is a student's own independent project.
+This means that it is the student who must frame her/his own hypotheses, research the subject accordingly, craft their own argument, and posit it in writing. - Students must, however, consult their respective dissertation supervisors regularly. - Please note that in the fourth semester, while your supervisor will be reading drafts of your chapters, there will be only one reading of each of these.
 It is your responsibility to incorporate the suggestions made by your supervisor.
 There will be no second reading of drafts.